ampproject/amp.dev/pages/content/amp-dev/documentation/guides-and-tutorials/start/visual_story/create_bookend.md

 "bookendVersion": "v1.0",
 ```

 Social share buttons allow readers to share your content through social platforms, like Twitter, Facebook, Pinterest, and so on.
-You specify social share providers in a shareProviders object, and create an array containing [type names](/docs/reference/components/amp-social-share.html#pre-configured-providers) for each of the social platforms.
+You specify social share providers in a shareProviders object, and create an array containing [type names]({{g.doc('/content/amp-dev/documentation/components/reference/amp-social-share.md', locale=doc.locale).url.path}}#pre-configured-providers) for each of the social platforms.

 For this tutorial, we chose Facebook, Twitter, and email for our share providers: